 - How to validate the results

-The short version of the starting point is ClickUp’s API returns virtually identical results no matter what endpoint you are using, one that does not give you any clue as to how many records are in it.
-Most notably, it doesn’t return a null if there are no results, which is problematic since it does fit the scenarios I’ve read/watched that trigger based on “once you get a null result, stop the loop”.
-That didn’t work for this situation.
+The short version of the starting point is that ClickUp's API returns virtually identical results no matter what endpoint is used, one that does not give any clue as to how many records are in it.
+Most notably, it doesn't return a null if there are no results, which is problematic since it does fit the scenarios I've read/watched that trigger based on "once I get a null result, stop the loop".
+That didn't work for this situation.

 At the core, what we need to do here is get a page of results, check how many records are in it, and if there are more than 0 records, repeat.